SteveTaylorDev/early-physics-platformer/README.md

 - Stores the current collectable amounts, and current global gravity strength.

 Input Manager
 - Take user cameraX and cameraY inputs using Unity's built-in input manager and storing it in my own.
-This allows for easy rebinding of controls.
+This allows for controls to be remapped without having to use Unity's input manager.
 - Take user X and Y input and combine into an input vector.

 Camera Controller